mobile menu decorative search schedule

 Booking on

-Due to popularity, booking onto the event is essential to ensure a place.
-Participants are encouraged to bring their own laptops or tablets to the Library drop-in.
+We encourage booking onto the event and participants are encouraged to bring their own laptops or tablets to the Library drop-in.
 If you don't have access to a device, there is equipment to borrow.

 Further support